IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/toolbar.md

 The toolbar exporter component exposes several input properties for customizing both the UI and the exporting experience.
 These range from changing the display text, to enabling/disabling options in the dropdown to customizing the name of the generated file.
-For full reference, consult the [API documentation]({environment:angularApiUrl}/classes/igxgridtoolbarexportercomponent.html) for the toolbar exporter component.
+For full reference, consult the [API documentation]({environment:{Platform}ApiUrl}/classes/igxgridtoolbarexportercomponent.html) for the toolbar exporter component.

-Here is a snippet showing some of the options which can be customized through the Angular template:
+Here is a snippet showing some of the options which can be customized through the {Platform} template:

 ```html
 <igx-grid-toolbar>